sumit-119/Nearby_Places/README.md

 ***NOTE:*** *The service workers for this app will only cache the site when it is in production mode.*

-## run the project in Production Mode
+## Run the project in Production Mode

 1. Build the production ready optimised code. `npm run build`
 2. Deploy it to `gh-pages` branch by `npm run deploy`